-Tobias B. D. Wiggins is an academic, educator, visual artist, and social justice advocate in Toronto, Ontario.
+Tobias B. D. Wiggins is an academic and social justice advocate in Toronto, Ontario.
 A Ph.D. candidate in the department of Gender, Feminist, & Women’s Studies at York University, his dissertation investigates transgender mental health, psychoanalytic theories of perversion, and clinical transphobia.
-This research aims to address the continued psychiatric pathologization of trans people, and to broadly support the efficacy of trans-competent mental health care.
-At York, Wiggins teaches and writes on topics relating to sex, sexuality, gender, race and racism, dis/ability, and colonization.
+This research aims to address the continued psychiatric pathologization of trans people and to broadly support the efficacy of trans-competent mental health care.
+At York Wiggins teaches and writes on topics relating to sex, sexuality, gender, race and racism, dis/ability, and colonization.
 He is actively involved in the propagation of lively scholarly communities, regularly attending conferences both locally and internationally.
-He has sat on the board of directors of the Sex Salon at University of Toronto and is currently co-directing the inaugural Summer Institute for Sexuality Studies on the theme of “Perversion at the Crossroads of Critical Race Studies, Psychoanalysis, and Queer Theory.”
+He has sat on the board of directors of the Sex Salon at University of Toronto and co-directed the inaugural 2017 Summer Institute for Sexuality Studies on the theme of “Perversion at the Crossroads of Critical Race Studies, Psychoanalysis, and Queer Theory.”

-Wiggins is an advocate for accessible, community-based, anti-oppressive mental health.
-He currently runs a support group for trans men at the Sherbourne Health Centre, and volunteers as a lead operator at the Trans Lifeline.
-Also a visual artist, Wiggins has produced both experimental and documentary works on various topics, including queer sex, cultural appropriation, anti-poverty activism, and food sovereignty.
+Wiggins is an advocate for accessible and anti-oppressive community mental health.
+He currently runs several support groups for trans men at the Sherbourne Health Centre, and was a long-time volunteer as a lead operator at the Trans Lifeline.
+Also a visual artist, Wiggins has produced both experimental and documentary works on various topics including cultural appropriation and food sovereignty.

-For more detailed information on his academic, freelancing, community support, and visual artwork, explore the various links on this website or contact him directly at firstname.lastname@example.org.
-Wiggins is currently available to give lectures, run workshops, and offer consultations.
+For more detailed information explore the various links on this website including academic, community support, or consultation.
+Stay updated on upcoming events by following the blog.
+You can also contact him directly here or at firstname.lastname@example.org.
+Wiggins is currently available to give lectures, run trainings, and offer consultations.